 My little cousin, Anika, and I sat on my driveway, watching our hometown’s annual parade.
-Upon seeing the Festival Queen, she looked up at me.
-“Is she a princess?”
+As the Festival Queen passed, she looked up at me and asked, “Is she a princess?”

 “Could you be a princess?”

-I looked at her and paused: beauty pageants were forums where beautiful blonde women gathered to ramble about world hunger.
-But Anika’s hopeful eyes made me abandon the rules society set.
+I looked at her and paused: I was of the opinion that beauty pageants were forums for beautiful, blonde women to ramble on about world hunger.
+But Anika’s hopeful eyes made me want to challenge that assumption.

-But I wasn’t queen.
-A beautiful blonde was, and soon, we rode in the parade, the Queen at the top, and me on the bottom, smiling, feet dangling off the float.
-Afterwards, Anika ran towards me.
+But I wasn’t chosen to be queen.
+A beautiful blonde girl was, and soon, we rode in the parade, the Queen at the top of the float, and me on the bottom, smiling, feet dangling over the edge.
+Afterward, Anika ran to me.

 I’m sorry I couldn’t prove them wrong.
-I’m sorry I couldn’t -
+I’m sorry I couldn’t, I thought.

-Anika threw her arms around me, “Can I be a princess, like you?”
+But Anika ran up to be afterwards and threw her arms around me, looked into my brown eyes, framed by my brown skin and black hair, and said, “Can I be a princess, like you?”